TUM-DSE/research-work-info/README.md

    * Guided research
    * Interdisciplinary Project (IDP)

+**Note:** As part of BSc/MSc thesis, you need to submit a thesis.
+Whereas, as part of Guided research/IDP, you need to submit a report.

 ## Where to start

 Take a look at the [checklist](checklist.md) to find out what you have to do for